-For over 30 years, OCCJ has brought together Tulsans for the annual Trialogue.
+For over 30 years, OCCJ has brought together Tulsans of various faiths for the annual Interfaith Trialogue.
 The series seeks to tackle tough issues in a way that helps us live together with our deepest differences.

 “The views expressed are sometimes deeply unsettling, and it feels healthy to confront our differences and to expose ourselves to views that are powerfully divergent,” says Marc Boone Fitzerman, Rabbi at Congregation B’nai Emunah.
 “It’s a never-ending conversation.
 Over and over again, it’s honest conversations on some of the most difficult issues in society.
 It’s a fearless project.
 The topics we have engaged in the past quarter of a century reflect that – violence, immigration, the relationship between religion and state.”